 Initially, LED bulbs had a prohibitive cost and emitted a cold light that didn’t appeal to all consumers.
 The lighting industry recognized this and shifted their focus to improving the aesthetic by mimicking the brightness and colour temperature of incandescent bulbs.

 With the resurging popularity of Edison bulbs, light bulb producers began developing energy-efficient LED alternatives that would fit this popular design trend without the accompanying costs.
 First produced in 2008, thin LED strips were used to capture the look of a loose filament.
 Combining these strips with traditional glass shapes, consumers are now able to pick up a faithful LED recreation of an original carbon filament bulb.

 Questions about LEDs?
 Take a look at our Ultimate Guide to LEDs.

-Embellish Your Lighting with Edison Bulbs
+Embellish Your Lighting with LED Edison Bulbs

 Thanks to their vintage vibe and industrial-chic appeal, Edison bulbs are ideal for adding interest to a simple fixtures or plain walls.
 Their loose filament and warm glow are perfect for showing off in bare bulb fixtures like pendant lamps.

 For more ideas on how to use Edison bulbs in your lighting scheme, take a look at 7 Ways to Use Edison Bulbs in Your Home Decor.